isabella232/microsoft-365-docs-pr.nb-NO/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Her velger du **Konfigurer for en organisasjon**, og deretter angir du brukernavnet og passordet for Microsoft 365 Business.
+2. Her velger du **Konfigurer for en organisasjon,** og skriv deretter inn brukernavnet og passordet for Microsoft 365 Business Premium.

 3. Fullfør konfigurasjonen for Windows 10-enheter.